ravigadhiya007/hiru-theme/readme.txt

 == Copyright ==

-Blok WordPress Theme, (C) 2025 ravigadhiyawp.
+Hiru WordPress Theme, (C) 2025 ravigadhiyawp.
-Blok is distributed under the terms of the GNU GPL v3.
+Hiru is distributed under the terms of the GNU GPL v3.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by